 Every student engaged in writing the extended essay is supervised by a faculty member.
 The supervisor’s role is to encourage, support, advise and guide the student as he/she goes through the writing process.

 Theory of Knowledge is the signature IB course that all Diploma Programme students worldwide take.
 This course challenges students to become critical, reflective, and independent thinkers.
 A thoughtful and purposeful inquiry into different ways of knowing, and into different kinds of knowledge, TOK is composed almost entirely of questions.
 The most central of these questions is “How do we know?”
 Exploration of the nature of knowledge in TOK transcends and links academic subject areas, demonstrating for students the ways in which they can apply their own knowledge with greater awareness and credibility.
 In coming to understand the strengths and limitations of their own and others’ cultural perspectives, students are better able to evaluate their own views and their own level of intercultural understanding.

 As part of their final assessment, students give an internally assessed oral presentation of about 10 minutes and write an essay of 1,200 to 1,600 words that is assessed externally by the IBO.

-Creativity, Action, Service (CAS) encourages students to be involved in artistic pursuits, sports and community service work, thus fostering students’ awareness and appreciation of life outside the academic arena.
+Creativity, Activity, Service (CAS) encourages students to be involved in artistic pursuits, sports and community service work, thus fostering students’ awareness and appreciation of life outside the academic arena.
 CAS recognizes the fact that important educational experiences take place outside the classroom and offers a perfect complement to the demands of the academic programme.
 Participation in CAS activities helps students to develop a greater level of self awareness, increase their understanding of the needs of others, improve their skills in communication, develop their own individual talents, and learn how to work cooperatively with others.